Centuriate assembly: Reapportionment

 If the classes below the first class were also aligned to tribal affiliations, they would have produced seventy centuries in each class as well.
 This contradicts Ciceronean evidence that the total number of centuries after the reform remained 193.
 Scholars disagree as to how this was resolved.

-One solution is to deny that the second through fifth classes received tribal separations at all.
-The removed ten centuries from the first class was would then be redistributed to the other classes but it is not known how this occurred.
-Lucy Grieve, in a 1985 article in Historia suggests that the lower classes had equal representation with twenty-five centuries each.
+One solution is to deny that the second through fifth classes were aligned with tribal divisions.
+The removed ten centuries from the first class was would then be redistributed to the other classes, though it is not known how this occurred.
+Lucy Grieve, in a 1985 article in Historia, suggests that the lower classes had equal representation with twenty-five centuries each.

-Mommsen attempted to force the evidence to accord by positing that the second through fifth classes were also divided tribally, creating the situation with seventy centuries for each class.
+Theodor Mommsen attempted to force the evidence to accord by positing that the second through fifth classes were divided tribally, creating the situation with seventy centuries for each class.
 Then, each class had its number of centuries reduced by lottery or rule such that two or three centuriae were combined into one, leading to the tribal centuries reassembling as a fewer number of artificial centuries.
 The tabula Hebana, discovered in 1947, gives a possible way that the centuries may have been redivided, namely by lot combining randomly selected tribal centuries into artificial voting centuries that would then be counted together.